-Published in 2011, The Night Circus, set in Victorian London, is a fantasy that tells the story of 2 rival magicians raised and trained for the sole purpose of competing against one another in an unusual game.
+Published in 2011, The Night Circus, which is set in Victorian London, is a fantasy that tells the story of two rival magicians raised and trained for the sole purpose of competing against each other in an unusual game.
 The exact nature of the game is a mystery, and even their identities were unknown to each other at first.
-The venue of the game is later revealed as an extraordinary black and white circus which only opens at night, and the 2 magicians’ goal is to outdo each other in creating unusual attractions or in controlling the circus using their magic.
-Think Jonathan Strange and Mr. Norrell meet Ray Bradbury’s Something Wicked This Way Comes, but instead of evil spirits and creatures, there are star-crossed lovers.
+The venue of the game is later revealed as an extraordinary black and white circus that opens only at night, and the two magicians’ goal is to outdo each other in creating unusual attractions or controlling the circus using their magic.
+Think Jonathan Strange and Mr. Norrell meets Ray Bradbury’s Something Wicked This Way Comes but instead of evil spirits and creatures there are star-crossed lovers.

-The Night Circus follows a non-linear type of narrative that spans about 20 or more so years – years and years of the two magicians, Marco and Celia trying to outdo each other in their magical circus.
+The Night Circus follows a nonlinear type of narrative that spans about 20 years or more of the life of the two magicians, Marco and Celia, trying to outdo each other in their magical circus.
 Considering the length of time the novel covers, it’s surprisingly short – the paperback is just a bit over 500 pages.
-And that’s where my beef with the novel comes in.
-The Night Circus is made up chapters that are short vignettes of a particular day or event, instead of a long continuous narrative that follow the characters as the story unfolds.
-This style allows the author to focus on particular events, without having to go through the trouble of setting up the situation leading to it or following up what happens afterwards.
+And that’s where my beef with the novel lies.
+The Night Circus is made up of chapters that are short vignettes of a particular day or event instead of a long continuous narrative that follows the characters as the story unfolds.
+This style allows the author to focus on particular events without having to go through the trouble of setting up the situation leading to it or following up what happens after.
 I later learned that The Night Circus was a winning entry to NaNoWriMo, a novel-writing contest that takes place every November, and after that I understood why The Night Circus was written the way it was.
-Still, I’d have thought that the author would have edited her story, adding flesh to bones, before actually publishing it.
+Still, I’d have thought that the author would have edited her story, adding flesh to bones before actually publishing it.

 As I said earlier, I could have loved this novel – the story is creative and imaginative, its imagery is beautiful, and its main characters are interesting.
-At the beginning I devoured the story – I wanted to know what would happen to Celia and to Marco, and I wanted to know more about the game.
-Then I noticed that each chapter just skipped from one big scene to the next, and I found myself frustrated at not knowing what happened to the characters after each event.
+I devoured the story in the beginning – I wanted to know what would happen to Celia and to Marco, and I wanted to know more about the game.
+Then, I noticed that each chapter just skipped from one big scene to the next, and I found myself frustrated at not knowing what happened to the characters after each event.
 The novel never really answered any of my questions either.

 It really is such a shame.
 No doubt Erin Morgenstern is talented; she has a brilliant imagination, and I congratulate her on winning NaNoWriMo, but at the hands of a more adept writer, The Night Circus could have been a truly wonderful novel.